Northern Lights Panorama

 Northern Lights Photography

-We were at the Jökulsárlón Glacier lagoon during our Winter workshop.
+We were at the Jökulsarlon Glacier lagoon during our Winter workshop.
 These Auroras were nothing special, they were mostly green and appeared to be blurred.
 The orange glow to the right is from the Holuhraun volcanic eruption which was going on about 100 miles North of us.
 There is a possibility that there is a huge screen of ash making the Northern lights seem blurred.
-My 24mm was broken, so I was stuck with my 50mm prime.
+My Canon 24mm prime lens was broken in a wind related accident, so I was stuck with my Zeiss 50mm prime.
 This is not an ideal focal length for Aurora photography, but it is a perfect focal length for panoramas.

 Adobe Lightroom Panorama